NJBLAGA/NathanBlaga_T2A2/README.md

     t.bigint "byte_size", null: false
     t.string "checksum", null: false
     t.datetime "created_at", null: false
-    # t.index true means it is adding a database index to the referenced column, the role of indexes aids in speeding up queries.
+    # t.index means it is adding a database index to the referenced column, the role of indexes aids in speeding up queries.
     # Without an index, the database would need to check every record in the projects table, one by one, until a match is found.
     t.index ["key"], name: "index_active_storage_blobs_on_key", unique: true
   end

    create_table "admins", force: :cascade do |t|
     # Created when devise command was run to create the admin model
-    # Should be noted that admin model does not require admin only passwords, emails or usernames, it relies on the username table
+    # Should be noted that admin model does not require admin only passwords, emails or usernames (It relies on the username table)
-    # Admins email set to default until admin enters it(not needed in Workout Jungle structure)
+    # Admin's email set to default until admin enters it(not needed in Workout Jungle structure)
     t.string "email", default: "", null: false
-    # Admins password set to default until admin enters it(not needed in Workout Jungle structure)
+    # Admin's password set to default until admin enters it(not needed in Workout Jungle structure)
     t.string "encrypted_password", default: "", null: false
     # Database calls this token when user wishes to store a new password in place of their old one
     t.string "reset_password_token"